incubactor/slim-react-skeleton/README.md

-# Slim Framework 3 Skeleton Application + ReactJs
+# Slim Framework 3 Skeleton Application + ReactJs + OpenApi

 This skeleton is a fork and contain ideas from those repos: